yutaro21jp/sovereign-university-data/courses/btc101/en.md

 ![image](assets/en/chapter0/4.webp)

-It is essential to understand that Bitcoin is a new monetary system that completely changes our relationship with money.
-Learning how to use Bitcoin is a necessary skill for anyone who wants to be in control of their own money.
+It is essential to understand that Bitcoin is a new monetary system that completely changes our relationship with money, so learning how to use it is a necessary skill for anyone who wants to be in control of their own funds.

 **Section 1 - Money**